This Huami Amazfit Verge Review will try to identify and analyze the essential features and problems of the new Amazfit smartwatch.

 - Charging “cradle” and docking station

 Compared to the previous Amazfit smartwatches, Bip and Stratos, the Verge has a different button.
-I wish this were more evident in the user manual so that consumers, at least the ones that are new, felt more confident about the purchase price.
+I wish this were more evident in the user manual so that consumers, at least the new ones, felt more confident about the purchase price.

-Let us proceed further and learn about the construct and the attributes of the Amazfit Verge in detail.
+Let us further learn about the construct and the attributes of the Amazfit Verge in detail.